rust-embedded/discovery/src/05-led-roulette/build-it.md

 argument of that flag: the *name* of the target.

 As we already know the microcontroller on the micro:bit v2 has a Cortex-M4F processor in it, the one on v1 a Cortex-M0.
-`rustc` knows how to cross compile to the Cortex-M architecture and provides several different targets that cover the different processor families within that architecture:
+`rustc` knows how to cross-compile to the Cortex-M architecture and provides several different targets that cover the different processors families within that architecture:

 - `thumbv6m-none-eabi`, for the Cortex-M0 and Cortex-M1 processors